Augustine-ebuka/E-COMMERCE-PRODUCT-STORE-API/README.md

-/**
+/*
-*this is a readme file for the PRODUCT STORE API.
+*this is a readme file for the PRODUCT STORE API*.
 *this API allows you to get Access to our Products.

 Type of Request:
 GET

 Products Document contain:
-featured
+featured,
-rating
+*rating,
-createdAt"
+createdAt,
-_id
+_id,
-name
+name,
-price
+price,
-company
+company*

-Functionalities that this PI provides:
+Functionalities that this API provides:
 1. Acess to products
 2. Perform filtering such as sorting based on name, featured,company
 3. perform comparism such as, say you want to  get access to the products price > 300. /products?price>300.